rsksmart/devportal-1.0/guides/rif-enveloping/integrate.md

 ---
 layout: rsk
-title: Integration Guide
+title: RIF Enveloping Integration
-tags: rif, enveloping, rsk, gas station network, gsn, defi, integrate
+tags: rif, enveloping, envelope, relay, user, guide, integrate
+permalink: /guides/rif-enveloping/integrate/
 ---

 Enveloping allows users to pay transaction fees with tokens.
 For this purpose, the system exposes methods that dApps and wallets can consume to provide Enveloping as a service.